 Jo Staats, founder, W.Va.
 Pit Bull Haven and Pit Bull Preservation Society of W.Va.

 “When a dogfighting bust takes place, The HSUS provides unlimited and invaluable resources to ensure that all the dogs (whether it’s 10 or 1,000) will receive every chance.
 The staff is filled with people who sacrifice their personal lives traveling all over the country to ensure animals who are used for the most perverse human activities are no longer left in the hell they’ve endured.
 But even more importantly, they provide law enforcement with information, direction and continued assistance so the agencies are better equipped to not only investigate and prosecute, but to proactively discourage that type of criminal behavior in their communities in the first place.”

-Robin Starr, CEO, Richmond SPCA
+Robin Starr, forer CEO, Richmond SPCA

-In her blog, Robin Starr writes on about the work of The HSUS, and why front groups funded by animal abuse interests attack that work.
+In her blog, Robin Starr wrote about the work of the HSUS, and why front groups funded by animal abuse interests attack that work.
 “The work of the HSUS and the work of the Richmond SPCA and the work of thousands of other national and local humane organizations all over this country are all essential to achieving success at ending the abuse and needless loss of life of innocent animals.
 The work of each of these organizations is unique and, together, we all weave a whole coordinated effort to do all we can to protect the animals who need our protection so much.”
 Read the full piece here.

-Steve Nardizzi, CEO, Wounded Warrior Project
+Steve Nardizzi, former CEO, Wounded Warrior Project